zaidalsaied/hobbies-socail-app/README.md

-# HobbyHub
+# Hobbies socail app
-**HobbyHub** is a social media site that aims to connect people with same hobbies and share and learn some skills, It could be a good way to learn and explore a new hobby and create some new friends What are the problems that HobbyHub is trying to solve?
+**Hobbies socail app** is a social media site that aims to connect people with same hobbies and share and learn some skills, It could be a good way to learn and explore a new hobby and create some new friends What are the problems that HobbyHub is trying to solve?
 **1- Some people want to learn a new hobby, but they don't know how to start**